SalishSeaCast/docs/code-notes/salishsea-nemo/nemo-code.rst

     The `NEMO-code`_ repository is a private repository for members of the Salish Sea MEOPAR project team.
     That is because it contains parts of the NEMO_ codebase.
-    Although that codebase is openly licensed it's developers require registration_ to access the code.
+    Although that codebase is openly licensed its developers require registration_ to access the code.

     If you have completed that registration and would like access to the `NEMO-code`_, please contact `Susan Allen`_,